 One should use CC only when it is absolutely necessary.
 Sometimes if you want to introduce someone’s mail ID to the team, then you can use the person’s mail ID in CC and send it to everyone so that it would be a mutual intro.

 If you want to prove your point with your co-worker and embarrass them, then you can keep them as CC in the clarification mail.
 Remember the embarrassment works either way.
 Likewise, you can use the CC in various situations.

 2. When shouldn’t I use CC?

-CCs are so delicate and consumes the storage space just like a normal mail.
-So it should be avoided if it really not necessary.
-Few employees wanted to be transparent and loyal so in over enthusiasm they keep CC of their for each and every mail which may irritate them too.
+CCs are so delicate and consume the storage space just like normal mail.
+So it should be avoided if it is really not necessary.
+Few employees wanted to be transparent and loyal, so in over enthusiasm they keep CC of their for each and every mail which may irritate them too.